martinsingla/challenge-matplotlib/README.md

 # challenge-matplotlib
-Data Analytics coding challenge using Python Matplotlib framework - part of the Data Analytics Bootcamp by Tecnológico de Monterrey
+Data Analytics coding challenge using Python's Pandas and Matplotlib framework to create data visualizations and charts - part of the Data Analytics Bootcamp by Tecnológico de Monterrey